The 360Giving Datastore is a convenient way for developers, researchers and others to access grants data published in the 360Giving Data Standard.

 The Datastore is designed to facilitate one-off or repeating data transfers covering a large part of the 360Giving data corpus.
 It does not include a general purpose API, and doesn’t support API-style individual access to the data.

-Contact the 360Giving team if you are interested in direct Datastore access.
+Fill in this form if you are interested in direct Datastore access.
 Access is usually through a Google Colab python notebook, while we can supply database credentials that can run SQL queries against the Postgres database that holds the data.

 As part of the process of importing data to the Datastore, some additional data is added to enhance the published data.
 These additional fields include: